rotexsoft/leanorm/docs/getting-started.md

     // associations defined in the posts_tags table.
 Because we called
     // fetchRecordsIntoArray to fetch the post records, the hasManyThrough
     // related data for each post record will also be records stored in an
-    // array and if inthis case, a record does not have any tags,
+    // array and if in this case, a record does not have any tags,
     // $postRecord->tags will have a value of []
     ////////////////////////////////////////////////////////////////////////////